-- (d) The liability of holders must be limited to their investment in the scheme and this should be clearly stated in the offering document. - (e) Where the scheme is a sub-fund of an umbrella fund, the scheme will be required to demonstrate to the Commission that there are legally enforceable provisions to ring-fence the scheme assets from the liabilities of other sub-funds.
+(d) The liability of holders must be limited to their investment in the scheme and this must be clearly stated in the offering document.

+(e) Where the scheme is a sub-fund of an umbrella fund, the scheme will be required to demonstrate to the Commission that there are legally enforceable provisions to ring-fence the scheme assets from the liabilities of other sub-funds.
+A brief description of such ring-fencing arrangement must be made in the offering document.

-Note: The Commission may require an independent legal opinion or regulatory confirmation regarding the enforceability of the ringfencing provisions.
+Note: The Commission may require an independent legal opinion or regulatory confirmation regarding the enforceability of the ring-fencing provisions.